Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Resources and support

-You can search for diabetes services near you, including diabetes educators and after-hours pharmacies using the healthdirect Find a Health Service tool.
+You can search for diabetes services near you, including diabetes educators and after-hours pharmacies using the Find a Health Service tool.